ronan/es-theme-retrobeezo/README.md

-# Retrobeezo, an EmulationStation theme shamelessly copeied from Picade
+# Retrobeezo, an EmulationStation theme shamelessly copied from Picade

 You can find Picade at https://github.com/anthonycaccese/es-theme-picade